shubham2873/TODO-App/README.md

 This app is made in PHP so try to run this app with Xampp Server.
 How to run this App:
-i) Download and Extract the Project into Xampp/htdocs folder. ii) After extracting, open Xampp Server and start the Apache Server. iii) After starting Apache Server, click on admin button of Xampp Server under Apache Server. iv) That's it....Done!
+i) Download and Extract the Project into Xampp/htdocs folder. ii) After extracting, open Xampp Server and start the Apache Server and MySQL. iii) After starting Apache Server, click on admin button of Xampp Server under Apache Server. iv) That's it....Done!